mesg-foundation/awesome/.github/ISSUE_TEMPLATE/service.md

 ---
-Name: Service Proposal
+name: Service Proposal
-About: Ideas for services to be shared with the community
+about: Ideas for services to be shared with the community
 ---

 ### This page is for the proposal of services.
 Feel free to contribute by sharing your feedback or implementing part of it and sharing it here.